• Home

 For the past couple of years, I've been filling my calendar with events titled "Busy 🎧" or "Deep work."
 As an avid time blocker, I like to divide my day into small chunks of time and devote each one to a specific task.
 From the looks of it, I'm not alone.

-Google Calendar has caught on, and they've created a new event type specifically for time blockers like me.
+Google Calendar has an event type specifically for time blockers like me.
 It's called Focus time.
 Here's how to set up focus time on Google Calendar, along with a few tips for how you can use it.

 (Note: The Google Calendar focus time feature is only available on work and school Google accounts.
 If you're using a personal Google account, you won't see the option to add it.)